lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 ### The Economic Drivers

 The demand for decentralized financial services stems from real economic needs that traditional systems often serve poorly.
 Crypto holders want to earn yield on idle assets, while traders and institutions need leverage for market activities.
-In DeFi, you can deposit volatile assets and borrow stable dollars without selling your position, preserving upside exposure while accessing liquidity—though this creates liquidation risk.
+In DeFi, you can deposit volatile assets and borrow stable dollars without selling your position, preserving upside exposure while accessing liquidity.
+However, this approach creates liquidation risk.

 Decentralized exchanges (often just called DEXs) address the custody and access problems of centralized platforms.
 When you trade on a DEX, you never give up control of your assets.
 Trades settle atomically on the same chain, completely removing custodial exchange risk.
 This approach enables permissionless listing of new assets and the bundling of complex transactions like trading plus lending plus staking in a single operation.

 ### The Fundamental Trade-offs

 DeFi comes with significant costs.
-Users face gas fees, slippage, various forms of MEV extraction, impermanent loss when providing liquidity, and approval risks from malicious tokens that can drain funds via infinite allowances.
+Users face gas fees, slippage, various forms of MEV extraction, **impermanent loss** when providing liquidity, and approval risks from malicious tokens that can drain funds via infinite allowances.
 Smart contract bugs can drain funds instantly and oracle failures can trigger cascading liquidations.
 Governance tokens typically concentrate in the hands of large holders, leading to decisions that benefit insiders over regular users.

 The fundamental trade-off is clear: DeFi reduces **traditional counterparty risk** (trusting institutions) while introducing **protocol risk** (trusting code and economic mechanisms).
 For many users, especially those excluded from traditional finance or seeking uncorrelated returns, this exchange proves worthwhile.